xamarin/google-apis/README.md

-# Google APIs for Xamrin
+# Google APIs for Xamarin

 Quickly add access to Google's APIs to your Mono for Android app!